Best Homemade Brown Sugar Scrub With Peppermint Essential Oil

-Ideally, body scrubs should be used once every week but don’t use them if you are allergic to any of the ingredients, have broken skin, or any other type of skin lesion.
+Ideally, body scrubs should be used once every week but don’t use them if you are allergic to any of the ingredients, have broken skin, or have any other type of skin lesion.

 Remember also not to abuse essential oils, a few drops are enough to make this scrub.

 Check that you are not allergic to the ingredients used and don’t use them on cracked or very sensitive skin.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.